Guide - The Best of Park City

 The Resorts

 Park City Mountain operates the largest ski resort in the United States, connecting the original Park City base with the former Canyons Resort.
-The scale provides remarkable variety—gentle groomers, terrain parks, gladed runs, and challenging steeps all accessible from a single lift ticket.
+The scale provides remarkable variety—gentle groomers, terrain parks, gladed runs, and challenging steeps— all accessible from a single lift ticket.

 For Beginners

 Both resorts maintain extensive learning terrain and ski school programs.
 Our beginner's guide to skiing in Park City covers first-timer considerations in detail.
-Lessons dramatically accelerate the learning process and teach safety fundamentals essential for mountain navigation.
+Lessons dramatically accelerate the learning process and teach safety fundamentals that are essential for mountain navigation.

 What to ask about: Multi-day lesson packages, which provide better value and continuity than single sessions.
 Check our ski rental guide for equipment options.